Double-loop randomized quasi-Monte Carlo estimator for nested integration: Verification of Condition ( ) for the EIG

 The CDF $\Phi(\cdot)$ of the standard normal and its inverse are monotonic; hence, the supremum of $|F_{c(TOL)}^{-1}(y_2)|$ is attained at $y_2\in\{0,1\}$, yielding

 with $c(TOL)$ as in \eqref{eq:c.TOL}.
 It follows that

-for $TOL$ sufficiently small, where $\tilde{L}>0$ depends on the Lipschitz constant $L$ of $G$.
-The general case in higher dimensions can also be demonstrated using the Fa\`{a} di Bruno formula. \end{proof} The constant $k=\tilde{L}c(TOL)$ in Condition~\eqref{eq:reg:g} thus displays only weak dependence on the error tolerance ($TOL$).
-For observation noise from a truncated Gaussian distribution, Proposition~\ref{cor:he} is not required to bound the rQMC error; the Koksma--Hlawka inequality \eqref{eq:QMC.bound} is sufficient.
+for $TOL$ sufficiently small, where $\tilde{L}>0$ depends on the Lipschitz constant $L$ of $G_{h}$.
+The general case in higher dimensions can also be demonstrated using the Fa\`{a} di Bruno formula. \end{proof} The constant $k=\tilde{L}^{d_2}c(TOL)^{d_2}$ in Condition~\eqref{eq:reg:g} thus displays only weak dependence on the error tolerance ($TOL$).
+The above result was demonstrated for parameters of interest with a uniform prior distribution.
+For parameters of interest distributed according to a normal distribution, the present inverse-inequality argument does not apply directly because derivatives of $\Phi^{-1}$ introduce additional boundary growth.
+However, numerical results indicate that the bias and inner variance still display behavior consistent with the results of Proposition~\ref{prop:B.DLQ} and~\ref{prop:V.DLQ}; see Figure~\ref{fig:ex0.5.pilot} Panel~(B) and Panel~(C).
+The analysis of this special case is thus left for future work.